NASA Artemis II Moon Launch

 DELAY/SCRUB POLICY: Tickets are generally non-refundable.

-Per agreement with our captains, if there is a delay announced prior to boarding the boat, your ticket will be valid for the new launch date and time.
-Should you not be able to make the backup date, you are welcome to sell your ticket to others on standby, and we can help facilitate that as well.
-If you'd like to request a refund, please call or message us at the Star Fleet number, 321-209-2224.
-Should a launch day delay/scrub be officially announced after passengers have boarded the boat or if a passenger does not show up by the published boarding time, the boat will go out as scheduled, tickets will be considered used and will no longer be refundable.
+Per agreement with our captains, if there is a delay announced prior to the checkin time on the day of launch, your ticket will be valid for the new launch date and time.
+Should you not be able to make the backup date, you can either transfer your tickets to someone who can, or call or message us at the Star Fleet number, 321-209-2224, to request a refund (at least 24 hours in advance of launch).
+Should a launch day delay/scrub be officially announced after that or if a passenger does not show up by the published boarding time, the boat will go out as scheduled to see the rocket on the pad, and tickets will be considered used and will no longer be refundable, but you will be offered a minimum 10% (up to 30%) discount on future attempts.
 Conversely, in case there is an issue with the boat or weather keeping us from departing for the launch, and it occurs as scheduled, we'll issue you a full refund.

 Key Times: Checkin T-30 min | Boarding T-15 min | Departure T-0